Our Team

 Milly Bendell is an Archaeologist with Cosmos Archaeology who has worked on significant terrestrial and underwater projects across New South Wales, Victoria, Queensland, Norfolk Island and within Asia.
 She holds a Bachelor of Business from James Cook University, a Graduate Certificate in Archaeology and Maritime Archaeology, and a Graduate Diploma in Maritime Archaeology from Flinders University.

 Throughout her role, Milly has undertaken field work in a variety of maritime and historical archaeology settings.
 Her expertise includes site survey and planning, and archival recording of archaeological sites and artefacts.
-She is also highly proficient in archival research and report writing, while also overseeing Cosmos Archaeology’s business requirements.
+She is also highly proficient in archival research and report writing.

 Connor McBrian